Ebiroll/qemu_esp32/README.md

      There exists networking support of an emulated opencore network device, main/lwip_ethoc.c is the driver.
      All files in the net/ direcory is just for reference, they are currently not used.
+     With the 2.0 version of esp-idf emulated networking is broken.
+Need to investigate whats changed.

 ```
      Dont try running   emulated_net(); on actual hardware.